 The administrator of special collections and the LSO must report thefts of rare materials to appropriate law enforcement agencies and must take responsibility for requesting action from legal authorities.
 The theft of materials, whenever the theft is discovered, must be reported in a timely manner to help prevent the unknowing transfer of the items and to facilitate their return.
-Appropriate agencies to report to include local, institutional, and state law enforcement agencies and the Federal Bureau of Investigation.

-Consult Appendix II for reporting details.
-For legal and procedural responsibilities, see "Guidelines Regarding Thefts in Libraries" (listed in Appendix III).
+Appropriate agencies to which to report include local, institutional, and state law enforcement agencies and the Federal Bureau of Investigation.
+Consult Appendix III for reporting details.
+For legal and procedural responsibilities, see "Guidelines Regarding Thefts in Libraries" (listed in Appendix IV).